leonhardreitr/leonhardreitr/README.md

 📝 **Personal website:** [leonhardreitr.github.io](https://leonhardreitr.github.io)

 ### What am I up to?

-- 🌱 I am a Phd Student and PreDoc in Marketing at the university of vienna.
+- 🌱 I am a Phd Student and PreDoc in Marketing at the University of Vienna.
 My supervisor is Christoph Fuch
 - 🔭 I am interested in how individuals interact with technologies, ranging from A as in algorithm to V as in vaccines.
 - My work is strongly quantitative and I love to read about and do statistics as well as programming.